wavefrontHQ/docs/pages/doc/metrics_managing.md

 Converting persistent metrics to ephemeral can significantly improve the [query performance](query_language_performance.html) and reduce the [cardinality](cardinality.html).

 {% include note.html content="To change the retention period of a metric or metrics namespace, you must be a Super Admin user with [enabled Super Admin mode](users_account_managing.html#enable-or-disable-super-admin-mode).
-Internal metrics are ephemeral and not convertible to persistent." %}
+Most of the internal metrics are ephemeral and not convertible to persistent." %}

 {% include important.html content="Converting a persistent metric to ephemeral **permanently deletes** the data points of this metric that are older than 28 days." %}